HITECHCRIME/HC_S38_Odds_Stacker/README.md

 But stacking it up like demigod.
 Chess of life - I design - your demise.

-Run for life.
+Run for life, burns the skies.

-Emotion flood bringer, burns the skies.
+Emotion flood bringer,

 Thrill for me, scream for ya.